grea09/pancake/README.md

 # Install

-Simply copy the script in `./bin/panzer-auto` to the system (somewhere like `/usr/local/bin/`)
+Simply copy the script in `./bin/pancake` to the system (somewhere like `/usr/local/bin/`)

 # Usage

-panzer-auto FORMAT FILE
+pancake FILE FORMAT

 * FORMAT : odt, tex, pdf (generate pdf file for each method)